rzqshm/COMP2042_CW_hfyaa10/COMP2042_CW/README.md

 ---
 ## Refactoring Project

-- ### Re-organized Packages and Classes
+- ### Package and Class

-  - Packages are made and named according to what classes they contain.
+  - Organisation and renaming-> New Packages are made and named according to what classes they contain.
+Classes that are related get moved and organized into Packages.
+Some classes have been renamed to better represent itself in the program.
+Multiple packages have been made to organize the classes but all are under 3 main packages which are `control`,`model` and `viewGui`.

+  - Encapsulation -> Has been done on big classes and methods so that the code is more understandable to programmers.
+It has been done to classes and methods that disclose the actual logic and flow of that method or class.
+- ### Design Pattern

+  - The MVC design pattern has been implemented to the project.
+The model, view and controller aspect of the design pattern can be seen by the package structure.
+Here are the
+  packages:

+    - `model` - ball, brick, player, score
+    - `viewGui` - GameWindow, HelpScreen, MenuScreen
+    - `control` - GameBoard, debug and levels